S$ 543 Find Cheap Flights from Southeast Asia to California

 • How far in advance should I book a flight from Southeast Asia to California?

-To get a below-average price on a flight from Southeast Asia to California, you should book around 3 weeks before departure, which saves you about 1% compared to booking last-minute.
+To get a below-average price on the flight from Southeast Asia to California, you should book around 1 week before departure.
 For the absolute cheapest price, our data suggests you should book 9 weeks before departure.

 • How many cities have direct flights to California?

 From Southeast Asia, there are direct flights to California from 3 cities.
-The city with the most direct flights is Manila, with 48 direct flights each week.
+The city with the most direct flights is Singapore, with 42 direct flights each week.

 • How many direct flights to California are there each day?